Osteino/Osteino/README.md

-### Hi there 👋
+### Hello everyone 👋 This is Osteino

 - 🔭 I’m currently working on Shopify Projects
 - 🌱 I’m currently learning JavaScript
 - 💬 Ask me about Shopify Store setup
-- 📫 How to reach me: a1b2clothes.myshopify.com
+- 📫 How to reach me: